ericproffitt/TopicModelsVB.jl/README.md

 	### 'ntol'		- tolerance for change in function value as a stopping criterion for Newton's and interior-point Newton's methods. (not included for CTPF and gpuCTPF models.)
 	### 'viter'		- maximum number of iterations for optimizing variational parameters (at the document level).
 	### 'vtol'		- tolerance for change in variational parameter values as stopping criterion.
-	### 'check_elbo'	- number of iterations between ∆elbo checks (for both evaluation and convergence of the evidence lower-bound).
+	### 'checkelbo'	- number of iterations between ∆elbo checks (for both evaluation and convergence of the evidence lower-bound).
-	### 'print_elbo'	- if true, print ∆elbo to REPL.
+	### 'printelbo'	- if true, print ∆elbo to REPL.

 @gpu train!
 	"Train model on GPU."